syncfusion-content/uwp-docs/uwp/AI-Coding-Assistant/prompt-library.md

 {% promptcard Ribbon Gallery %}
 #SyncfusionUWPAssistant How to build Ribbon gallery with item templates, filtering, and selection change handling?
 {% endpromptcard %}
-{% promptcard Localization and RTL %}
+{% promptcard Localization %}
-#SyncfusionUWPAssistant How to localize Ribbon text and tooltips and enable right-to-left (RTL) layout?
+#SyncfusionUWPAssistant How to localize all the static text and its dialogs in the UWP Ribbon control?
 {% endpromptcard %}
 {% promptcard Theming %}
-#SyncfusionUWPAssistant How to style ribbon items, screentip, keytip and QAT; support Light/Dark themes.
+#SyncfusionUWPAssistant How to style ribbon items, screen tip, key tip and QAT; support Light/Dark themes.
 {% endpromptcard %}
 {% endpromptcards %}